ropensci/PFW/README.md

 ## Vignette

-Background and details on using `PFW` to filter and process Project FeederWatch data are outlined in the [vignette](https://github.com/Visorbearer/PFW/blob/main/vignettes/PFW.Rmd). <!-- Replace this link after running pkgdown -->
+Background and details on using `PFW` to filter and process Project FeederWatch data are outlined in the [vignette](https://Visorbearer.github.io/PFW/articles/PFW.html).

 ## Citation

 To cite `PFW` in publications, use:

-> Maron, M. (2025).
+> Maron, M. W. (2025).
 PFW: Tools for Filtering and Processing Data from Project FeederWatch.
 > R package version 0.0.1. https://github.com/Visorbearer/PFW

 You can also run